-- Parents should report all misconduct on school busses to the 1. principal.
+- Parents should report all misconduct on school busses to the ì. principal.
 2 - Parents should report all traffic hazards, carelessness on the part of the bus driver, etc., to the principal or Director of Transportation (980-2022). - Parents should encourage students to observe all safety and conduct regulations established for the efficient operation 3. of the school bus. - 4 Parents should observe extreme caution when approaching bus stops, moving busses, or stopped busses. - 5.
 Parents should help supervise large numbers of students at bus stops. - Parents should see that their children are at the bus stop at 6. the appropriate time. - The Transportation Department has the power to deny students the privilege of school bus transportation whose parents refuse to cooperate and comply with SC.
 State Laws and Regulations or Rock Hill School District Three regulations.

 59-67-245.
-INTERFERENCE WITH OPERATION OF SCHOOL BUS No person shall willfally and wrongfully interfere with be operation of a school bus, either public or private, by physical or verbal, to the driver or any passenger while the bas is engaged in the transportation of papils to and from school or any lawful school bus without and any proper school bus driver relating to the occupancy of a school bus, The use of threatening, obscene or profane tongauges, eaving or writing for a school bus is disorderly conduct and any person convited for the use of such language, leaving or writing for a school bus is disorderly language, leaving or writing for a school bus is disorderly language, ball be public or finite or functional in the language schall be public of a threatening of the school bus is language, leaving or writing for a school bus is disorderly language schall be public or privated in 16.17.530.
-Noting contained berein shall be interpreted to infringe gonn the power and duties of duly constituted authorities.
-(The DUC)
+INTERFERENCE WITH OPERATION OF SCHOOL BUS No person shall willfally and wrongfully interfere with be operation of a school bus, either public or private, by physical or verbal, to the driver or any passenger while the bas is engaged in the transportation of papils to and from school or any lawful school bus without and any proper school bus driver relating to the occupancy of a school bus, The use of threatening, obscene or profane tongauges, eaving or writing for a school bus is disorderly conduct and any person convited for the use of such anyange, leaving or writing for a school bus is disorderly conduct and any person school bus is disorderly conduct and any person school bus is disorderly language, leaving or writing for a school bus is disorderly conduct and any person school bus is disorderly language, based berein shall be interpreted to infringe gonn the power and duties of duly constituted authorities.
+(The DECC)